ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/MATHEMATICAL_DETAILS.md

 ---

-## 14. EBM–Topological Equivalence: The Energy of Discord
+## 14. EBMTopological Equivalence: The Energy of Discord

 We formally map the **Energy-Based Learning** framework (LeCun et al.) to our **Topological Pressure** ontology.